roman-milk/roman-milk.github.io/stockingTales.md

  "Eight, tell me what you are," he ordered.

  "Your slut, your slave, your fuckatary," I declared, happy with my wit, thinking this was the longest countdown in the history of time.
-Report_Story #3